weecology/retriever/docs/guidocs.rst

 =============
-Using the Gui
+Using the GUI
 =============

-To start the Gui using command line
+If you installed the Retriever using one of the installers you can start the GUI from the start menu (on Windows or Linux), or from the Applications folder (on OS X).
+You can also start the Gui from the command line using:

 ::